West HealthGallupMosaic

 Healthcare Affordability is Eroding

-Since 2021, West Health and Gallup have tracked healthcare affordability, access, quality and value through ongoing surveys of at least 4,800 Americans per administration.
+Since 2021, West Health and Gallup have tracked healthcare affordability, access, quality and value through ongoing through ongoing, nationally representative surveys of U.S. adults.
 The findings are informed by the West Health-Gallup Healthcare Affordability Index, which evaluates three key factors in determining Americans’ ability to afford healthcare.

 Gallup logoWestHealth Logo.